-We are the 13th oldest college in the United States, according to the American Council on Education in Washington, D.C., and the oldest women's college by founding date (1772).
+We are the thirteenth oldest college in the United States, according to the American Council on Education in Washington, DC, and the oldest educational institution for women and girls in the nation.

 Motto: “Knowledge and Virtue”

-Salem offers four undergraduate degrees (BA, BS, BM, and BSBA); two graduate degrees (MAT, MEd); teacher licensure (Elementary Education K-6, General Curriculum Special Education K-12, Middle/Secondary Content Area 6-12, Second Language - French and Spanish - K-12 and Art Education K-12; add-on licensure is available in Academically and Intellectually Gifted (AIG), Birth-Kindergarten, Reading, and English as a Second Language); and four certificate programs, in Accounting, Historic Preservation, Not-for-Profit Management, and in Injury-Preventive Keyboard Technique.
+Salem offers four undergraduate degrees (bachelor of arts, bachelor of science, bachelor of music, and bachelor of science in business administration); three graduate degrees (master of arts in teaching, master of education, and master of music); teacher licensure (Elementary Education K-6, General Curriculum Special Education K-12, Middle/Secondary Content Area 6-12, Second Language - French and Spanish - K-12 and Art Education K-12; add-on licensure is available in Academically and Intellectually Gifted (AIG), Birth-Kindergarten, Reading, and English as a Second Language); and two certificate programs, in Not-for-Profit Management and Injury-Preventive Keyboard Technique.

-Salem’s total enrollment of 1,100 includes traditional college students (all women), adults enrolled in the graduate-degree programs in education as well as men and women ages 23 and up who take courses through the Fleer Center for Adult Education.
+Salem’s total enrollment of 509 includes traditional-age college students (all women), adults enrolled in the graduate degree programs in education, as well as women and men ages 23 and up who take courses through the Fleer Center for Adult Education.

-Student to faculty ratio is 12:1; 90% of professors have Ph.D. or terminal degrees in their field; 70% are women.
+Student to faculty ratio is 12:1; 94 percent of professors have PhDs or terminal degrees in their field; 79 percent are women.

-Salem College has the most racially and ethnically diverse student body of any local institution: 7 percent international students; 25 percent students of color.
+Salem College has the most racially and ethnically diverse student body of any local institution: 47 percent of traditional students are students of color.

-Salem College’s law school admission rate is 100 percent; the medical school admission rate is 85 percent.
-(The national average for medical school admission is 50 percent.)
+Salem College’s law school admission rate is 100 percent.

-Salem is one of the top “Character-Building Colleges” in the nation by the John Templeton Foundation, in large part because of the unique Salem Signature program.
+Salem is ranked one of the top “Character-Building Colleges” in the nation by the John Templeton Foundation, in large part because of the unique Salem Impact program.

 Women who attend women’s colleges are twice as likely as their peers in co-ed institutions to pursue careers and advanced degrees in the sciences.
 At Salem, our science programs are among our most popular.
 Salem’s Women in Science program is designed to provide academic and career support for students interested in pursuing careers in science or mathematics.

-Students compete with other colleges in Virginia and North and South Carolina.
-Salem College is competing in Division III of the NCAA and is a member of the Great South Athletic Conference.
+Salem competes with other colleges in Georgia, Kentucky, Tennessee, Virginia and North and South Carolina.
+Salem College is in Division III of the NCAA and is a member of the USA South Athletic Conference.